neopragma/dnmusic/audience-engagement.md

 Bertrand Chamayou, piano
 [Maurice Ravel, "Pavane for a Dead Princess"](https://www.youtube.com/watch?v=cwL4nSb9am8)
-<span style="font-size:75%">Many musicians overthink and overembellish Ravel, but his style is uncomplicated.
-How do we communicate engagement with the audience when the music is nuanced?
-Here we see it isn't necessary to emote excessively to convey the sense that you are engaged with the music.
+<span style="font-size:75%">How do we communicate engagement with the audience when the music is nuanced?
 Chamayou communicates a lot of emotion through posture and facial expressions.
 Beverari and Mätzler move quite a bit as they play.
 Is it too much?
 It's a matter of personal preference.</span>

 Gautier Capuçon, cello
 [Gabriel Faure, "Sicilienne"](https://www.youtube.com/watch?v=1oZY4OJ4R-Y)
 <span style="font-size:75%">Another example of good engagement with the music without excessive body movement.
 We don't want to be stock-still, but we don't want to distract the audience's attention from the music, either.</span>

+### The eyebrows have it

 ![](images/ma-eyebrows-question.png)